 - Sierra Club Calls on San Diego Mayor to Close La Jolla Sea-Lion Rookery to Public

-- Calls for action after sea lion is reportedly killed on beach in La Jolla
+- Calls for action after sea lion is reportedly killed on a beach in La Jolla.

 - San Diego Moves to Protect Sea Lions at La Jolla Point